shearpaladin/shearpaladin/README.md

 -->

 - 🌱 I’m currently learning fullstack webdevelopment
-- 👯 I’m looking to collaborate on improving my libraries
+- 👯 I’m looking to collaborate on web application development
 - 📫 How to reach me: You can email me at sandy6@ualberta.ca
+- ⚡ Fun fact: Big League of Legends fan

 ## 🔧 Technologies & Tools